Wiktorl4z/BakingApp/README.md

 This project is the third task of the Android Nanodegree Scholarship.

+Baking App allow Udacity’s resident baker-in-chief, Miriam, to share her recipes with the world.
+App allow a user to select a recipe and see video-guided steps for how to complete it.

 # Built With
 * [Support Library](https://developer.android.com/topic/libraries/support-library/)
 * [Architecture Components](https://developer.android.com/topic/libraries/architecture/)